Tenderly/tenderly-rabby-transaction-preview/README.md

 ## ERC20 Token Swap on Uniswap

-The images below show a successful ERC20 token swap of ETH to 1INCH with asset changes and a detailed breakdown of the transaction.
+The image below shows a successful ERC20 token swap of ETH to 1INCH with asset changes and a detailed breakdown of the transaction.

 <img width="400" alt="image" src="https://github.com/Tenderly/tenderly-rabby-transaction-preview/assets/26412515/6303b243-9700-4458-a258-18418ac7b97d">